This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Bourbon Whiskey – just use your favorite kind!

-- Flakey Sea Salt – for garnish!
+- Flakey Sea Salt – Don’t skip this garnish!

 Definitely use old-fashioned rolled oats for this oatmeal cookie recipe.
 Quick oats or steel-cut oats have different textures, so they will not yield the same results.